klozn/10-javascript/50-web-development/20-javascript/README.md

 - TypeScript &rarr; `npm install -g typescript`

 ## Course
-The JavaScript (/ ES / TS) course will be given without Code Labs but with an interactive session with the students.
+The JavaScript (/ ES / TS) course will be given with an interactive session with the students.
 With Visual Studio Code Live Share it's possible to attach the debugger to Chrome and have a shared debug session with all the students.
 This way the teacher can ask students to enter commands or write code in the shared session and everyone can join / take over and see the ouput on the big screen.

 ## Folders
 ### **interactive**